paullee0/FreeCAD_SketchArch/README.md

   * Add the repository to the Custom repositories list - https://github.com/paullee0/FreeCAD_SketchArch
   * Optionally choose proxy settings.
   * Press the OK button button to close the dialog box.
+* Locate "SketchArch" in Addon Manager, and click "install" and than restart FreeCAD.
 * Restart FreeCAD
 * Locate the workbench dropdown list and switch to the 'SketchArch workbench'